nais/doc/docs/guides/application.md

 Select the team named `onboarding`, and grant them the `Write` role.

+Visit [the NAIS Teams page](https://teams.nav.cloud.nais.io/teams/onboarding) for the `onboarding` team and press the `Syncrhonize` button.
+This ensures that the proper permissions are set up by the time you're doing the steps that require them.
+Normally, these are automatically synchronized every 15 minutes.

-## Step 2: Familiarize yourself with the files used
+## Step 3: Familiarize yourself with the files used

 Check out the files in your repository to see what they contain.